 On Monday my kiddos made predictions about what happened to Rabbit’s shamrocks.
-Most of them predicted a leprechaun stole them.
+Also, most of them predicted a leprechaun stole them.
 Their ideas were adorable.

 The next day we worked on sequencing.
 I made several sheets so my kiddos could be broken up into groups for differentiation.
 Some kids just put the events in order, other’s had to write about them and some came up with the ideas all on their own.